senshar/MDAnderson_saimiri_gutbrain_study/README.md

 # AmatoLab_saimiri_shotgun
-Code and data for squirrel monkey project
+Code and data for squirrel monkey manuscript in prep for BMC Bio